jagmeet11/Movie_bot-1/temp.md

-# FastAPI Voice Cloning Service
+# FastAPI Service For Text To Speech Based On Voice Cloning

 This project is a FastAPI-based Service for Voice cloning.
 It provides endpoints for generating speech in both British and American accents by leveraging models trained on the XTTS architecture.